iganev/mlx90640-capture/README.md

 To set a point of interest you need to define its coordinates by passing `--poix <X>` and `--poiy <Y>`.
 To indicate that the coordinates are scaled up based on the interpolation scale factor, pass `--pois`.
 To add a visual indicator of the point of interest on the output image, pass `--poic`.
 The indicator resembles a crosshair surrounding the PoI.
 The crosshair takes 2 pixels on all sides of the PoI and inverts them for visual clarity and to prevent information loss.

+Note: Horizontal and vertical flips are applied **before** PoI probing.

 ### Output